A gift subscription delivered by post

 "We moved abroad three years ago and I feel the distance with Mum.
 I can't pop round.
 I can't take her for coffee.
 But I can make sure something lovely lands on her doormat every couple of weeks and reminds her she's thought of."

-You choose a fictional letter writer — a gardener, a baker, a fisherman, a watercolourist.
+You choose a writer — a gardener, a baker, a fisherman, a watercolourist.
 We write to your recipient by name, print the letter on quality paper, and post it to their door.
 They receive proper post, twice a month, for as long as the subscription runs.
 That's it.

-Every fortnight a full A4 letter arrives — printed on quality paper, personally addressed, sealed in an envelope.
+Every fortnight a letter arrives — printed on quality paper, personally addressed, sealed in an envelope.
 Not an email.
 Not a newsletter.
 A proper letter, the kind you hold in your hands.
 Seasonal, personal, full of character.
 The kind of thing people keep in a drawer rather than throw away.

 Each writer has their own voice, their own place, and their own way of seeing things.
 Choose the one that feels right for the person you're gifting.